Tata Semiconductor Assembly and Test

 Tata Semiconductor Assembly and Test Pvt.
-Ltd.(TSAT) is a India's first indigenous and greenfield semiconductor assembly and test facility factory in Jagiroad.
-It is further poised to become a landmark industrial project for the North Eastern Region of India.
+Ltd. (TSAT) is India's first indigenous and greenfield semiconductor assembly and test facility factory in Jagiroad.
+It is further poised to become a landmark industrial project for the northeast India.

 The project is part of India's Semiconductor policy, supported by the India Semiconductor Mission and Assam's Electronics policy.
-Construction is set to begin this year, with the first phase ready by mid-2025.
+Construction was set to begin in 2024, with the first phase ready by mid-2025.
 This will greatly boost industrialization in North-East India.

 Background and Inception

 The project was approved by the Union Cabinet chaired by Prime Minister Narendra Modi on 29 February 2024.
 A meeting was held on 29 July 2024, at Janata Bhawan with officials from the Tata Group and the state government, preceding the scheduled 3 August 2024, Bhumi Pujan ceremony for the upcoming Tata Group semiconductor unit.

 The foundation of the Tata Semiconductor facility was officially laid with a groundbreaking ceremony held on 3 August 2024.
 The event was attended by key figures, including Assam's Chief Minister Himanta Biswa Sarma and Tata Sons Chairman N Chandrasekaran.
 The ceremony was a significant milestone, signaling the commencement of what is considered a game-changing project for the region and the entire country.

 According to the proposal, the semiconductor unit is expected to be established at erstwhile Hindustan Paper Corporation's Nagaon Paper Mill premise, which has been non-operational for several years.